PhD, RN, CPAN, CAPA, BC, CNE, CHSE-A, ANEF, FAAN

-Assistant Dean for Special Projects, Simulation & CNE Accreditation, Associate Clinical Professor
+Assistant Dean for Special Projects, Simulation & CNE Accreditation, Clinical Professor in the Division of Nursing

 Fellow of the Academy of Nursing Education, Fellow of the American Academy of Nursing

-Linda Wilson, PhD, RN, CPAN, CAPA, BC, CNE, CHSE, CHSE-A, ANEF, FAAN is an Assistant Dean for Special Projects, Simulation & CNE Accreditation and an Associate Clinical Professor at Drexel University, College of Nursing and Health Professions.
+Linda Wilson, PhD, RN, CPAN, CAPA, BC, CNE, CHSE-A, ANEF, FAAN is an Assistant Dean for Special Projects, Simulation & CNE Accreditation and a Clinical Professor in the Division of Nursing at Drexel University, College of Nursing and Health Professions.
 Dr. Wilson completed her BSN at College Misericordia in Dallas, Pennsylvania, and completed her MSN in Critical Care and Trauma at Thomas Jefferson University in Philadelphia.
 She completed her PhD in Nursing Research at Rutgers University in Newark, New Jersey.
 Dr. Wilson also has a Post Graduate Certificate in Epidemiology and Biostatistical Methods from Drexel University and a Post Graduate Certificate in Pain Management from the University of California San Francisco, School of Medicine.
 Dr Wilson also completed the National Library of Medicine / Marine Biological Laboratory, Biomedical Informatics Fellowship and the Harvard University Institute for Medical Simulation’s Comprehensive Workshop and Graduate Course in Medical Simulation.

-Specializes in Simulation, Informatics, Perianesthesia, Pain and Comfort Management and Critical Care.
+Specializes in Simulation, Debriefing, Informatics, Perianesthesia, Pain and Comfort Management and Critical Care.

-Dr. Wilson’s research focuses on the effect of simulation and technology on student learning and patient safety.
-Some of her current research activities include: 1) Promoting Patient Safety Through Simulation; 2) The Effect of Simulation on Decision Making, Self-Efficacy, Critical Thinking and Humanism; and 3) Developing a Predictive Model for Patient Safety using Simulation.
+Dr. Wilson’s research focuses on the effect of simulation and technology on student outcomes and patient safety.
+Some of her current research activities include: 1) Promoting Patient Safety Through Simulation; 2) The Effect of Simulation on Decision Making, Self-Efficacy, and Critical Thinking; and 3) Developing a Predictive Model for Patient Safety using Simulation.